 The genie himself exemplifies this peculiar situation.
 To be quite honest, I felt Will Smith absolutely nailed it when in mentor/wingman mode.
 But when he switched to impersonating the late Robin Williams, not only did the gags felt out-of-sync, some actually bordered on cringe-worthy.

-I ought to highlight too that by themselves, the “adapted” bits didn’t completely feel odd.
-Incongruous as it was at the moment, the Friend Like Me sequence was nothing short of exuberant.
+I ought to highlight, though, that by themselves, the “adapted” bits didn’t completely feel odd.
+Incongruous as it was at that moment, the Friend Like Me sequence was nothing short of exuberant.
 The same goes for the Prince Ali parade too.